lumigo-io/python_tracer/README.md

     print('Step function visibility!')
 ```

-**Note**: With step function tracing active, the package will add the `_lumigo` key to the return value of your functions.
-If you have overridden the default `Parameters` configuration in your function, you'll need to add the following to accommodate the lumigo step tracer:
+Note: the tracer adds the key `"_lumigo"` to the return value of the function.

-`"_lumigo.$": "$._lumigo"`
+If you override the `"Parameters"` configuration, add `"_lumigo.$": "$._lumigo"` to ensure this value is still present.

-Below is an example state configuration with a modified `parameters` section:
+Below is an example configuration for a Lambda function that is part of a step function that has overridden its parameters:

 ```
 "States": {